 PHP Vs CodeIgniter: Do They Differ?

-So in this article, we’ll compare CodeIgniter with PHP, which it is based on.
+So in this article, we’ll compare CodeIgniter with PHP.
 We’ll see the pros and cons, applications, popular brands developed with it, and several other factors.
+You’ll get to know how web developers select the right tools for building web applications and websites!

 PHP, or Hypertext Preprocessor, is an open-source, server-side scripting language used for web development and easily embedded with HTML files.
 You can also write HTML codes in a PHP file.
 Where HTML codes are executed directly on the browser, the PHP codes are executed on the server side.